Licensed Firm #G114979

 We file your claim with all supporting documentation, ensuring nothing is missed.
 If your claim was already filed, we supplement with our independent findings.

-We negotiate directly with your carrier, challenging every lowball offer and fighting for the maximum settlement your policy allows.
+We negotiate directly with your carrier, challenging every lowball offer and fighting for the fair settlement your policy allows.
 We do not stop until you are made whole.

 Hurricane Damage FAQs

-Under Florida law, you generally must file within the timeframe specified in your policy, typically one to two years from the date of loss.
+Under Florida law, you generally must file a hurricane damage claim within the timeframe specified in your policy, typically within one to two years of the date of loss.
 However, acting quickly preserves evidence and strengthens your case.
 Contact us immediately after a hurricane for a free inspection.

-A named storm deductible is a separate, usually higher deductible that applies specifically to damage from named hurricanes or tropical storms.
-It is typically 2-5% of your dwelling coverage, meaning on a $400,000 home, your deductible could be $8,000 to $20,000.
+A named storm deductible is a separate, usually higher deductible that applies specifically to damage caused by named hurricanes or tropical storms.
+It is typically 2-5% of your dwelling coverage amount, meaning on a $400,000 home, your deductible could be $8,000 to $20,000.

 Yes.
 Many hurricane claims are initially denied or underpaid.
-We re-inspect the damage, provide independent documentation, and build a compelling case to reopen or appeal your denied claim.
-We have overturned numerous hurricane claim denials across Florida.
+A public adjuster can re-inspect the damage, provide independent documentation, and build a compelling case to reopen or appeal your denied claim.
+We have overturned numerous hurricane claim denials.

-Standard Florida homeowners policies typically cover wind damage to structures, roof damage from flying debris, water intrusion through wind-created openings, damaged personal property, and additional living expenses.
+Standard Florida homeowners policies typically cover wind damage to structures, roof damage from flying debris, water intrusion through wind-created openings, damaged personal property, and additional living expenses if your home is uninhabitable.
 Flood damage from storm surge requires separate flood insurance.

-Carriers commonly deny hurricane claims by attributing damage to pre-existing conditions, claiming the damage was caused by flood rather than wind, applying excessive depreciation, or arguing that damage is cosmetic only.
-A public adjuster counters these tactics with expert documentation and negotiation.
+Carriers commonly deny hurricane claims by attributing damage to pre-existing conditions or wear and tear, claiming the damage was caused by flood (excluded from wind policies), applying excessive depreciation, or arguing that damage is cosmetic only.
+A public adjuster counters these tactics with expert documentation.

 Studies show policyholders who use public adjusters receive settlements averaging 3x higher than those who handle claims alone.
-For hurricane damage, where carriers aggressively minimize payouts, the difference can be even more significant.
+For hurricane damage specifically, where carriers aggressively minimize payouts, the difference can be even more significant.

 Free Inspection • No Upfront Costs • FL DFS Licensed #G114979